knpuniversity/javascript/knpu/ep2-es6/ecmascript-es6-harmony.md

 ECMAScript 2015, Harmony, or, to its closest friends, Larry.
 Ok, maybe nobody calls it Larry.

-The *official* name is ECMASCript 2015, though you'll even hear me call it ES6 because it's the sixth version of ECMAScript.
+The *official* name is ECMAScript 2015, though you'll even hear me call it ES6 because it's the sixth version of ECMAScript.

 As we'll learn, ES 2015 comes with a lot of new functions and tools.
 But, more importantly,